-Reminder after hip arthroplasty.
-Living with a new hip joint.
-Going down the stairs, everything is in reverse
+Reminder after hip replacement.
+Life with a new hip joint.
+Going down the stairs, everything in reverse order

-An operation, even performed at the highest level, will not bring an effect without high-quality postoperative treatment.
-Comprehensive rehabilitation after hip arthroplasty - exercise therapy, physiotherapy, prevention of complications - allows you to get the full potential of this type of treatment.
-Without rehabilitation, you run the risk of maintaining pain, lameness, and limited range of motion.
+An operation, even performed at the highest level, will not be effective without high-quality postoperative treatment.
+Comprehensive rehabilitation after hip replacement - exercise therapy, physiotherapy, prevention of complications - allows you to get the full potential from this type of treatment.
+Without rehabilitation, you risk maintaining pain, lameness, and limited range of motion.

 Introductory briefing

-After hip arthroplasty, rehabilitation lasts an average of 3 months.
-It consists of stages, for each of them its own system of treatment and rehabilitation measures based on physical exercises and auxiliary procedures has been developed.
-A step-by-step therapeutic effect on the prosthetic segment allows you to prevent complications, quickly eliminate swelling and painful signs, thoroughly develop the limb, restoring the leg's working capacity.
+After hip replacement, rehabilitation lasts an average of 3 months.
+It consists of stages, for each of them its own system of treatment and rehabilitation measures has been developed, based on physical exercise and auxiliary procedures.
+A step-by-step therapeutic effect on the prosthetic segment allows you to prevent complications, quickly eliminate swelling and painful signs, thoroughly develop the limb, restoring the functionality of the leg.

-We hope that you will worry about such a device in advance.
+We hope that you have thought about such a device in advance.

 General principles of rehabilitation

-• strong fusion of the components of the prosthesis with the bones, which occurs gradually in the course of natural reparative processes of bone tissue renewal;
+• strong fusion of the prosthesis components with the bones, which occurs gradually during the natural reparative processes of bone tissue renewal;

 • preventing the development of negative consequences.